SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/AddingInteraction.md

 ```

 Please note, that in our case we can reuse the same event handler for all card elements.
-It allows us to reduce overall memory consumption and improve game initialisation time.
+It allows us to reduce overall memory consumption and improve game initialization time.

 ![Debugging the clickEvent: anEvent method.](figures/ClickWithDebugger.png width=100&label=figBoardFull)

 Now the preview is not enough and we should create a window and embed the game element.
-Then when you click on an card you should get a debugger as shown in Figure *@figBoardFull@*.
+Then when you click on a card you should get a debugger as shown in Figure *@figBoardFull@*.
 ```
 space := BlSpace new.
 space extent: 420@420.